mayakraft/Firebase/readme.md

 # Browse

 Browse your entire database in a simple UITableView.
 Firebase sometimes delivers data as an `Array` or `Dictionary`, this handles each case.

+# Storage

+Upload images from your iOS device onto Firebase Storage.
+Firebase doesn't handle directory contents, so the app also mirrors the contents of the Storage on a folder in the database which is accessible.